Bubbly Pet

 How Long Do Maltipoos Live?

 To answer this question, we need to know the lifespan of its parent breeds as there is not enough data collected from Maltipoo owners.
-Therefore the life expectancy of Maltipoo can be determined by the average lifespan of its parents.
+Therefore the life expectancy of a Maltipoo can be determined by the average lifespan of its parents.

 The average lifespan of its parent Maltese is around 12 years.
 Note that Maltipoo can be bred with two types of poodle dogs; miniature poodle and toy poodle.
 For miniature poodles, the average lifespan is around 14 years, and for toy poodles, the average lifespan is about 13 years.